 - Pre-context – what appeared before the Value

 - Post-context – what appeared after the Value

 - Name – what the field was to be called

 Since extracted fields are meant to be regular expressions that extract something within an event, it is critical to include as many keywords as possible in the pre/post context to optimize the query.
 In order to add required keywords, you often need to construct regular expressions in the pre/post context sections.
 For example, assume you want to extract the following value:

 Upon selecting the Extract field option, LI attempts to make a pattern match for you.
 As you can see, the pattern match does not include all the events we care about:

 To address this issue we need to provide more context like:

-This requires manually changes and good knowledge of regular expressions as well as how to construct efficient queries.
+This requires manual changes and good knowledge of regular expressions as well as how to construct efficient queries.

-One of the primary limitations of the previous extract field capabilities was that it did not allow for constructing of the regular expression like the Interactive Analytics page.
+One of the primary limitations of the previous extract field capabilities was that it did not allow for the construction of a regular expression like the Interactive Analytics page.
 What I mean is that you could not search for keywords anywhere within an event or filter by fields.
 In Log Insight 2.5, you now have these options when you select the Add additional context button:

-While the extracted field enhancements are meant to be used by everyone, they are especially beneficial to content pack authors as they provide a means to extract field from events that do not contain keywords, but could contain tags like those supported in the Log Insight agents.
+While the extracted field enhancements are meant to be used by everyone, they are especially beneficial to content pack authors as they provide a means to extract fields from events that do not contain keywords but could contain tags like those supported in the Log Insight agents.
 For example, here is an example Apache log from my server: